engineyard/ey-docs/pages/asset-pipeline.md

-# Rails 3.1 Asset pipeline tips for Engine Yard Cloud
+# Rails 3.1 asset pipeline tips for Engine Yard Cloud

 Rails 3.1 introduced the asset pipeline.
 It is enabled by default.
 This means that unless you specifically disable the asset pipeline, assets are precompiled for you.